 Abstract:

-Results Compared with CK treatment, the three-cropping treatments (B1-B4) significantly increased urease and sucrase activities after harvest.
-Bacteria Shannon and Simpson indices in three-cropping treatments were significantly higher than CK, with B2 significantly increasing by 5.03% and 0.30%, respectively; fungal Shannon indices in three-cropping treatments was significantly higher than CK, with B4 significantly increasing by 10.03%; however, fungal Simpson indices showed no no significant difference.
-The fungal Chao1 index in B1 increased by 2.12% compared with CK; At the genus level, the relative abundance of beneficial bacteria such as Candidatus_Udaeobacter, Sphingomonas, Bryobacter and Mortierella in three cropping treatment increased to varying degrees, while t pathogenic genera such as Fusarium and Alternaria decreased to a certain extent, and B3 treatment showed better performance.
-RDA showed that soil pH and hydrolyzed nitrogen were the main driving factors affecting soil bacterial community structure , and available potassium and organic matter were the main driving factors affecting soil fungal community structure.
+Results Compared with CK treatment, the three-cropping treatments significantly increased urease activity in B1 and B2, and significantly increased sucrase activity in B1 to B4 after harvest.
+The Shannon index of bacteria in the three-cropping treatments B1−B4 and the Simpson index in B1−B3 were significantly higher than CK, with B2 significantly increasing by 5.03% and 0.30%, respectively.
+The Shannon index of fungi in the three-cropping treatments B1, B3, B4 was significantly higher than CK, with B4 significantly increasing by 10.03%; however, fungal Simpson indices showed no significant difference.
+At the genus level, the relative abundance of beneficial bacteria such as Candidatus_Udaeobacter, Sphingomonas, Bryobacter and Mortierella in three cropping treatment increased to varying degrees, while the pathogenic genera such as Fusarium and Alternaria decreased to a certain extent, and B3 treatment showed better performance.
+RDA showed that soil pH and hydrolyzed nitrogen were the main driving factors affecting soil bacterial community structure, and available potassium and organic matter were the main driving factors affecting soil fungal community structure.

-Conclusion The annual three-cropping system in the Jinsha River basin improved soil quality.
+Conclusions The annual three-cropping system in the Jinsha River basin improved soil quality.
 The flue-cured tobacco-corn-green manure treatment had the best positive effects on soil nutrients, enzyme activities and soil microbial diversity.
-The flue-cured tobacco-corn-rapeseed treatment increased beneficial microbial genera and reduced pathogenic genera , optimizing the soil microbial community structure.
+The flue-cured tobacco-corn-rapeseed treatment increased beneficial microbial genera and reduced pathogenic genera, thereby optimizing the soil microbial community structure.